 Today, things are different because there are numerous options to create pro level digital art on a drawing tablet that doesn’t need a computer.
 In the past a drawing tablet alone was not sufficient for art without a desktop or laptop attached.

-Tablets have become more powerful and now work very well as a replacement of a Wacom type tablet.
 A Standalone drawing tablet eliminates the need of a second device and will give you more portability, similar precision and minimal difference in pen input delay compared to a Wacom or Traditional graphics tablet.

 As a digital Artist myself, I’ve created a list of the best standalone tablets for drawing that have been tested amongst very talented digital art experts.
-Many Artists and professionals stick with the standalone tablet over the traditional because it provides a screen and pen input without the additional, bulky second monitor.

 - Related: Wacom vs iPad: which is better for Digital Art?